Teaching English Language Learners: 2026 Strategies Guide

 Lesson Language Demand Analysis

-Before teaching a lesson, it’s crucial to analyze its language demands.
-This means identifying the specific vocabulary, sentence structures, and language functions (e.g., explaining, arguing) students will need to succeed.
+Before teaching a lesson, analyze its language demands.
+This means identifying the specific vocabulary, sentence structures, and language functions (explaining, arguing, comparing) students will need to succeed.
 Once you know the demands, you can plan scaffolds to support them.
 A great lesson plan includes both content and language objectives.
-For busy teachers, this analysis can feel like an extra step, but platforms like TeachTools can help.
-Its Lesson Plan Generator can produce a full plan with both content and language objectives, streamlining your prep work.

 Instructional Strategy by Language Acquisition Stage